testerforprojects/cover1/README.md

-This is a repository for uploading images for my html project.
+This is a repository for uploading images and html files for my projects.
+This is more of a storage space than to display my work